ravenawk/patsbytes/content/articles/ansible_collections.md

 ### Installing collections

-A collection can be installed by using the ansible-galaxy command.
+A collection can be installed by using the ansible-galaxy collection install command followed by the collection you want to install.

 ![Install a collection](/images/install_collection.png)